Earn 125 points on every ticket you buy. Rack up 500 points and you'll score a $5 reward for more movies.

-Earn rewards points from our partners, including AMC Stubs, Regal Crown Club and more.
+Collect bonus rewards from our many partners, including AMC, Stubs, Cinemark Connections, Regal Crown Club when you link accounts.

 (It only takes a few seconds to join)